 Our Outdoor Learning program is divided into:

-Cadets is a youth development program which encourages learning, independence, self-motivation and leadership in a military context.
-It was initiated in 1869.
+- Cadets (a youth development program which encourages learning, independence, self-motivation, and leadership in a military context)

-Newington Challenge is a two-year journey-based program designed to promote personal, physical and emotional growth for the individual and encourage a sense of belonging to a group and the wider community.
+- Newington Challenge (a two-year journey-based program designed to promote personal, physical and emotional growth and encourage a sense of belonging to a group and the wider community)

 Australia’s Longest Running Cadet Unit